 Residents of Venezuela became eligible for TPS on March 9, 2021.
 Venezuelans who have established continuous residence in the U.S. since March 8, 2021, and continuous physical presence in the U.S. since March 9, 2021, may register for TPS until September 5, 2021.
 TPS is currently designated through September 9, 2022.

 TPS was first designated for Yemen on September 3, 2015.
 The current TPS designation for Yemen dates to March 4, 2017, and is currently extended through September 3, 2021.
 Individuals who have maintained continuous residence in the U.S. since January 4, 2017, and continuous physical presence in the U.S. since March 4, 2017, can apply.

-Call Shirazi Immigration Law in Tifton for Help With Temporary Protected Status
+Call Shirazi Immigration Law in Moultrie for Help With Temporary Protected Status

-For help with TPS in Tifton and throughout Southern Georgia, call Shirazi Immigration Law at 229-520-8875 for a consultation.
+For help with TPS in Moultrie and throughout Southern Georgia, call Shirazi Immigration Law at 229-520-8875 for a consultation.